As seen in:

 But here’s the thing—

-Even though studies show that interview anxiety doesn’t translate into poor performance if hired, you still can’t afford to show just how stressed you are.
+While interview anxiety doesn’t necessarily translate into poor performance if hired, you still can’t afford to show just how stressed you are.
 This is especially true for jobs where one of the key skills is stress management.

 The solution?
 Use your body language, non-verbal cues, and tone of voice to project confidence.
 Plus, if you do your research and fully prepare for the interview, you should feel more at ease anyway!